 Long before he was an icon, long before everyone knew his name, when he was a fast-growing nobody back in Austria and then in Germany, he was a competitive weightlifter and then powerlifter.
 Then, during his Olympia-winning years in California, his fame grew with his muscles, but did his strength grow, too?
 How strong was Arnold Schwarzenegger?

-Young Arnold competed in three Olympic-style weightlifting contests, the first (in an Austrian beer hall) when he only 14.
+Young Arnold competed in at least three Olympic-style weightlifting contests, the first (in an Austrian beer hall) when he only 14.
 In 1965, around the time he turned 18, he won the heavyweight class of the Austrian Olympic Lifting Championships.
 Back when there were three lifts, his bests were: overhead press 264 lbs.
 (120 kg.), snatch 243 lbs.
 (110 kg.), and clean and jerk 298 lbs.
 (135 kg.).
 Two years later, a journalist observered that Arnold at that time “occupied an undisputed first place in the list of Austrian weightlifters.”
 Still, the total of 805 lbs.
-(365 kg.) would’ve been a warmup at the 1964 Olympics, where the heavyweight gold medalist topped it by over 200 kg.
+(365 kg.) would’ve been a warmup for the top lifters at the 1964 Olympics; the heavyweight gold medalist topped it by over 200 kg.
 No worries.
 Arnold was just a kid, and he was already collecting bodybuilding titles and about to try powerlifting.